shilad/wikibrain/README.md

 ###Semantic relatedness algorithms
 WikAPIdia provides several state-of-the-art semantic relatedness algorithms (*SR metrics*).
 These algorithms estimate the strength of semantic relationships between concepts.
+These algorithms are designed to be fast, with performance of 10-100 milliseconds and caching and multi-threaded support built in.
+WikAPIdia SR metrics support six major functions:

 * `similarity(phrase1, phrase2)` returns the relatedness score between two phrases.
 * `similarity(page1, page2)` returns the relatedness score between two pages.